Azure/terraform-cdk-constructs/API.md

 public addSelfSignedCert(certName: string, subject: string, dnsNames: string[], actionType?: string, daysBeforeExpiry?: number): KeyVaultCertificate
 ```

+Creates a self-signed certificate within the Azure Key Vault.

+This method facilitates the creation of a self-signed certificate, which is a digital certificate that is signed by
+its own creator rather than a trusted authority.
+Self-signed certificates can be useful for testing, internal
+communications, or any scenario where public trust is not required.
+The method allows specifying subject details,
+DNS names for the certificate, and managing its lifecycle with action types and expiry.

 ###### `certName`<sup>Required</sup> <a name="certName" id="@microsoft/terraform-cdk-constructs.azure_keyvault.Vault.addSelfSignedCert.parameter.certName"></a>

 - *Type:* string

+The unique name for the certificate within the Key Vault.

 ---